SanatSharmaa/EZ_Test-for-Back-End-Intern-Sanat-Sharma-main-/README.md

-# Secure File Sharing API
+# SafeSync EZ INTERNSHIP ASSESSMENT

 ## Overview
-A FastAPI backend for secure file sharing between users with different roles (ops, client).
-Supports user registration, email verification, JWT authentication, file upload (local), and secure download links.
+A FastAPI-based backend that enables secure file sharing between two types of users: `ops` and `client`.
+It provides features such as user registration, email verification, JWT-based authentication, file uploads (local), and encrypted download links.

 ---